-Once LGBTIQ+ individuals have journeyed through the five-day retreat, GIN, together with in-country LGBTIQ+ anchor organisations, provides ongoing support and capacity building for dialogue partners, who then participate in dialogues organized by the Christian Council in their country, acting as resource people and dialogue partners to influence the attitudes of religious leaders.
+Once LGBTIQ+ individuals have journeyed through the five-day retreat, GIN, together with in-country LGBTIQ+ anchor organisations, provides ongoing support and capacity building for dialogue partners, who then participate in dialogues organized by the Christian Council in their country (framed around the One Body Supplement – a sample is available here), acting as resource people and dialogue partners to influence the attitudes of religious leaders.
 We work very closely with each Christian Council Coordinator through the FHGJN.

 The HSoP manual is an open source for all GIN members, partners and allies.
 We have already shared this manual in other regions such as Asia, East Africa, West Africa, Latin America, The Caribbean and Pacific.
 This tool is a working document and has been updated to suit the needs of LGBTIQ+ communities of faith.
 The latest version incorporates considerations from LGBTIQ+ dialogue partners themselves, the GIN Secretariat and as well as the expertise of a group of theology students from the University of KwaZulu-Natal‘s School of Religion, Philosophy and Classics’ Gender and Religion Program.